photo of a message from voice assistant on a smartwatch

 Speak your mind

-One way some manufacturers simplify how new devices connect is with voice command.
+One way some manufacturers simplify how new devices connect is with voice commands.
 Speaking to a device, and having it understand you, makes the entire experience easier—plus encourages buyers to keep using these products at home.
 Voice detection technology has advanced so much that consumers can speak in natural sentences, and be easily understood, says Ellen Juhlin, head of product at Orion Labs, a voice communication company based in San Francisco, CA.

-"With the latest generation of voice AIs like Alexa and Siri, the burden is shifted more to the software systems to interpret what you want to do, and then take the appropriate action," she says.
-"So in that sense, voice is the new kind of app for interacting with any technology around you."
+"With the latest generation of voice AIs like Alexa and Siri, the burden is shifted to the software systems to interpret what you want to do, and then take the appropriate action," she says.
+"So in that sense, voice is the new app for interacting with any technology around you."

 Say my name

-"The available technology and network bandwidth can now easily support this greater richness of communication and connection, and the demand for this kind of connection is only going to increase," she says.
+"The available technology and network bandwidth can now easily support this greater richness of communication and connection, and the demand for this kind of connection will only increase," she says.
 "As far as interacting directly with technology, Amazon's Alexa has become the new interface to a whole ecosystem of voice-enabled services.
 By opening up their platform, supporting the developers that want to use it, and providing a consistent UX framework to follow, they've made it easy for users to access and control things that previously required a mobile app or web page."

 "We understand voice is the natural progression to gain adoption for new smart home devices," says Kathy Sanders, CMO of August Home.
 "With our Amazon Alexa integration, we are providing consumers with a human interface that offers a whole new level of convenience with another hands-free way to control the front door."

-In addition, Ford announced they will be integrating Amazon's Alexa in their Sync 3 system.
-Just imagine it's 20 degrees outside and all you have to do is tell Alexa to start the car and put the heat at 78 degrees?
+In addition, Ford announced they will integrate Amazon's Alexa into their Sync 3 system.Imagine it's 20 degrees outside, and all you have to do is tell Alexa to start the car and set the heat to 78 degrees.
 And more will come.
-All we hope is the manufacturers remember it's not voice activation—but voice activation and recognition.
+All we hope is that the manufacturers remember it's not voice activation but voice activation and recognition.

 The GearBrain, First Compatibility Find Engine for Smart Deviceswww.youtube.com